Statistical Methods for Mediation Analysis

 To provide an understanding of the statistical principles behind, and the practical application of, mediation analyses in epidemiology.

-- be able to carry out mediation analysis in the presence of exposure-mediator interaction;
+- To understand mediation analysis in the presence of exposure-mediator interaction;

 Who the course is intended for